dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 Compiler framework JIT
 ----------------------

-A new Compiler framework in Ravi is now available as a preview feature.

-The new framework allows both JIT and AOT compilation of Lua/Ravi code.
-A large subset of the language is supported.

-The new compiler differs from the standard Lua/Ravi compiler in following ways:
+This compiler framework translates Ravi source code to machine code as follows:

-* Unlike the standard compiler, the new compiler generates Abstract Syntax Trees (ASTs) in the parsing phase.
+* The compiler generates Abstract Syntax Trees (ASTs) in the parsing phase.
 * A `new linear Intermediate Representation (IR) <https://github.com/dibyendumajumdar/ravi-compiler/blob/master/docs/linear-ir.md>`_ is produced from the AST.
 * Finally the IR is translated to C code, which can be JITed using the MIR backend or compiled ahead-of-time using a standard C compiler such as gcc, clang or MSVC.
 * Since the compiler generates C intermediate code, it is possible to embed snippets of C code via special language extensions.
 For details see `Embedding C <https://github.com/dibyendumajumdar/ravi-compiler/wiki/Embedding-C>`_.